hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 >     Python
 >     C
 >     Ruby
-`set() function` only return unique value
+`set()` function only return unique value
 ***
 ***
-# 6.4 Storing
+# 6.4 Nesting
-#### Saving a series of dictionary in a list or, saving a list as a paired value in dictionary
+#### Saving a series of dictionary in a list or, saving a list as a paired value in a dictionary
 You can:
-* Store a dictionray in a list
+* Store a dictionary in a list
-* Store a list in a dictionray
+* Store a list in a dictionary
-* Store a dictionary in a dictionray
+* Store a dictionary in a dictionary

-## 6.4.1 Dictionray List
+## 6.4.1 A List of Dictionaries
-Creating a list inclue every alien, every alien is a dictionary
+Creating a list include every alien, every alien is a dictionary
 ```python
 alien_0 = {'color':'green','points':5}
 alien_1 = {'color':'yellow','points':10}